How to use square video – how it works and which apps to use

 Just like Facebook and Instagram, Twitter videos are automatically muted by default.

-Therefore, adding closed captions with tools like Rocketium is going to lead to the same positive effects on your overall reach and viewing time which we outlined above.
+Therefore, adding closed captions with tools like Rocketium is going to lead to the same positive effects on your overall reach and viewing time that we outlined above.

 In one year, LinkedIn video posts generated more than 300 million impressions on the platform.
 They also earn an average of three times the engagement of text posts.